Financial Services Code of Procedure

 Training for bankcard processing must be provided to all new employees and at least annually to existing employees.

-Employees must be knowledgeable about how to process bank card transactions and must be aware of the sensitivity of cardholder data.
+Employees must be knowledgeable about how to process cardholder data and must be aware of the sensitivity of cardholder data.
 In particular, the credit card number, card verification code, card expiry date and cardholder name comprise information that must be protected at all times.
-Employees must understand that they are responsible to hold cardholder data in confidence at all times and that it should only be disclosed for a required business purpose.

 Western's Security Breach Plan